ErikBjare/gptme/README.md

 - 🌐 Search and browse the web.
   - Can use a browser via Playwright with the [browser][docs-tools-browser] tool.
 - 👀 Vision
-  - Can see images whose paths are referenced in prompts.
+  - Can see images referenced in prompts, screenshots of your desktop, and web pages.
 - 🔄 Self-correcting
   - Output is fed back to the assistant, allowing it to respond and self-correct.
 - 🤖 Support for several LLM [providers][docs-providers]